 We all need time away.
 Making time to put everything on hold, slow down, and focus on yourself and your career will let you return with renewed purpose and motivation.

 Gain a global perspective

-While any time away offers important benefits, take the opportunity to travel overseas if at all possible—especially if you’ve never been outside the country before.
+While any time away offers important benefits, take the opportunity to travel overseas if at all possible.
+Prioritize this especially if you’ve never been outside the country before.

-Traveling offers a rich opportunity to gain insight into other people’s lives, and interacting with people from other cultures and backgrounds is an incredible source of new experiences and new ideas.
+Traveling offers a rich opportunity to gain insight into other people’s lives.
+Interacting with people from other cultures and backgrounds is an incredible source of new experiences and new ideas.